ShikharDixitOfficial/WeatherAPI/README.md

 # WeatherAPI
-An Spring Boot stand alone application to pull weather details from Weather.com using restAPI, generate report and store the details in DB
+An Spring Boot stand alone application to pull weather details from WeatherAPI.com using API calls, generate report and store the details in DB